sqweelygig/supercool-servers/README.md

 It will gather the data required via a survey, model the thermal characteristics of the room, compute an optimised thermostat schedule, and present the forecast savings.
 The project assumes that its audience is technical, consistent with having some responsibility for a server room's environmental controls.

-The system cannot assume that the server room has a smart thermostat since its purposes include justifying such an expense.
+The system cannot assume that the server room has a smart thermostat since its output might be part of justifying such an expense.
 Therefore, to gather the dataset, a technician might observe the thermal properties of the server room.
 The dataset required to compute the desired report is not trivial, so a guided survey will improve accuracy, reliability, and uptake.
-Furthermore, this survey is likely to be conducted on a portable device, so interface development should support small screen sizes.
+Furthermore, this survey is likely to be conducted on a portable device, so interface development should target small screen sizes.

 The system will mathematically model the thermal properties of the server room through time in different configurations.
 This modelling will allow the comparison of configurations in a printable, business-oriented report.